-Moisturiser (AM & PM): ensure that your moisturiser is not a mineral oil base as this will only lock in moisture rather than adding hydration.
+Moisturizer (AM & PM): ensure that your moisturizer is not a mineral oil base as this will only lock in moisture rather than adding hydration.
 I like to use the Irene Forte Aloe Vera Face Cream.
-Remember, it’s important not to avoid moisturising because if you do not feed your skin with hydration it will attempt to hydrate itself by producing even more sebum which could ultimately increase your break-outs.
+Remember, it’s important not to avoid moisturizing because if you do not feed your skin with hydration, it will attempt to hydrate itself by producing even more sebum which could ultimately increase your break-outs.

 Exfoliator (not daily): I like to exfoliate my skin when it looks drab in the mirror or if I have a special occasion.
 Yes, exfoliation removes dead skin cells which will help unblock pores.
 However, an exfoliator also stimulates your skin and thus your sebum production… so please don’t over scrub.
 Do gentle circular movements; you should be exfoliating your face differently to scrubbing a saucepan or a foot.

 Face Oil (at least once a week): to boost my skin, I like to massage my face with an oil.
 A good face massage brightens and detoxifies.
 I think the Irene Forte Rose Face Oil smells divine and I love rose on sensitive skin (remember spots can be sore, inflamed and red).
 Face Oil can be applied under a mask to help it absorb deeply into the skin.